 Consider the Back-to-School Snack

 Snacking has become big business.
 According to new research, 80 percent of consumers say they snack at least once a day; snacks are used increasingly to replace a meal; and 57 percent say portability is an important factor.
-Ask your Marketing Associate about the new Block and Barrel Snack Trays.
+Ask your Sales Consultant about the new Block and Barrel Snack Trays.

 Use the Right Foods